 |

 This morning we anchored in Maxwell Bay and went ashore (Lindsay still nursing injuries stayed on board ship).
-Some people went off hiking, me?
-I did one of my favourite things - beach combing.
-Would have been wonderful if I’d been alone.
-Not possible of course with bears on the prowl, but fortunately there was only a small group of us. .
-I found flowers, moss and wee Arctic trees, tufts of qiviut snagged by vegetation (the soft undercoat of the musk ox) and the kind of stuff you often find on the beach.
-Scattered around in patches were small clam shells indicating that walrus had probably been there.
+Some people went off hiking.
+Me?
+I did one of my favourite things - beachcombing.
+It would have been perfect if I’d been alone.
+Not possible of course with bears on the prowl, but fortunately there was only a small group of us.
+I found flowers, moss and wee Arctic trees, tufts of qiviut snagged by vegetation (the soft undercoat of the musk ox) and the kind of stuff you often find on many beaches.
+Scattered around in patches were small clamshells indicating that walrus had probably been there.

 |